Darxo/Hardened/README.md

 - **Dismantle** has been completely reworked.
 It now grants +40% Armor Damage and 100% more Shield Damage against enemies who have full health.
 - **Dismemberment** no longer causes any morale checks.
 It now grants +20% chance to hit the body part with the most temporary injuries
 - **Dodge** now grants 5% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
-- **Double Strike** damage bonus is no longer lost when you swap weapons
+- **Double Strike** now works with ranged attacks and the damage bonus is no longer lost when you swap weapons
 - **Duelist** is completely reworked.
 It now only works for one-handed weapons.
 It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies
 - **Dynamic Duo** no longer grants Melee Skill or Melee Defense.
 It no longer reduces hitchance and damage when attacking your partner
 - **En Garde** is completely reworked.
 It now grants +10 Melee Skill while it is not your turn.
 It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla), and it recovers 1 Action Point whenever an opponent misses a melee attack against you